 REFERENCES:

-Bownik, A., Sokołowska, N., Ślaska, B. Effects of apomorphine, a dopamine agonist, on i: Imaging of swimming track density as a novel tool in the assessment of swimming activity.
+Bownik, A., Sokołowska, N., Ślaska, B. Effects of apomorphine, a dopamine agonist, on Daphnia magna: Imaging of swimming track density as a novel tool in the assessment of swimming activity.
 Science of the Total Environment.
 635, 249-258 (2018).

 Jeong, T.Y., Yoon, D., Kim, S., Kim, H.Y., Kim, S.D.
 Mode of action characterization for adverse effect of propranolol in Daphnia magna based on behavior and physiology monitoring and metabolite profiling.
 Environmental Pollution.
 233, 99-108 (2018).